ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **9\.** Extract specific fields from a file

-In the field of bioinformatics, we have to frequently extract specific columns from a file that has a delimitor to separate the columns.
+In the field of bioinformatics, we have to frequently extract specific columns from a file that has a delimiter to separate the columns.
 We can easily achieve the goal by using the command ***cut***.

     cut -f2,4-10 all_counts.txt

 The command above extracts the column 2,4 to 10 from the file "all_counts.txt".
-By default, the command ***cut*** uses tab as the delimitor.
-If the file is formated using a different delimitor, we can add the option of **-d** to specify the specific delimitor of the file.
-For example, for a file that uses comma as the delimitor, one would add the option of **-d','**.
+By default, the command ***cut*** uses tab as the delimiter.
+If the file is formated using a different delimiter, we can add the option of **-d** to specify the specific delimiter of the file.
+For example, for a file that uses comma as the delimiter, one would add the option of **-d','**.

-   cut -d',' -f2,4-10 all_counts.csv
+   cut -d',' -f2,4-10 all_counts.txt

+**10\.** Counting words and lines in a file

+Another thing that we do often is count the number of lines in a file.
+We can use the ***wc*** command to do this with the **-l** option:

+    wc -l all_counts.txt

+This will give us the number of lines.

+**11\.** We will also be using pipes for some of our analysis.
+Pipes are a construct used on the command-line to send the output of one command to the input of another command.
+The basic syntax is to uses the pipe symbol (\|) inbetween commands.
+So for example:

+    grep ATCG01090 all_counts.txt | wc -l

+This command will use grep to get all the lines that match "ATCG01090" in the all_counts.txt file, and then that output will get "piped" to the wc command which will count the lines coming in.
+So, when you don't give wc a file to work on, it takes its input from the pipe.